petitnau/algorand-vaults/README.md

 ## Finalizing a request

-After the withdrawal wait period has passed, the vault creator can ask for the request to be finalized, thus receiving the funds and putting the contract back into a state where other requests are accepted.
+After the withdrawal wait period has passed, the vault creator can finalize the request, thus releasing the funds to the specified address, and taking the contract back to a state where it waits for another request.

 ```java
 @gstate requested->waiting